Recap: Northwest Cedar Hill tops Hillsboro

-Receiving played a key role in the win for Northwest Cedar Hill.
-Key receivers included Brady Cutter, Mikel Davis, Andrew Lenzen and Latham Logue each with a receiving touchdown.
+Hayden Hatley had four goals (including the game winner) and an assist to lead Northwest Cedar Hill to a 6-2 win over visiting Hillsboro Tuesday.

-Trey Davis also contributed for Northwest Cedar Hill with a rushing touchdown.
+Also contributing points for Northwest Cedar Hill were Tyler Finder (one goal, one assist), Stephen Pryk (one goal) and Austin Jerger (four assists).
+Northwest Cedar Hill keeper Alex Drexler stopped four of six shots he faced to pick up the win.
+Contributing offensively for Hillsboro were Werner Finder and Evan Glaze each with a goal.

-Northwest Cedar Hill (1-0) travels to St. Charles on Friday, September 4 at 7 p.m.
-Hillsboro (0-1) visits Jackson on Friday, September 4 at 7 p.m.
+Northwest Cedar Hill (2-0) plays at home against De Soto on Thursday at 6 p.m.
+Hillsboro (0-1) plays at home against St. Pius X on Thursday at 6 p.m.

 STLHighSchoolSports.com is the most comprehensive source of stats, scores and stories from any and all area high schools.